Ai-riku/Trading-setups/ib_forex_setup/doc/Start_here_documentation.md

-# An end-to-end setup to trade forex algorithmically
+## An end-to-end setup to trade forex algorithmically

 #### This is your “Start here” document to set up your system for trading forex algorithmically.
 ###### QuantInsti Webpage: https://www.quantinsti.com/

-# DISCLAIMER
+## Disclaimer

 #### This file is documentation only and should not be used for live trading without appropriate backtesting and tweaking of the strategy parameters.